Since the 1940’s the sport of softball has been striving and has since grown into decades of history across the Northwest Territories.

-The early miners and community residents sought out sport to help quell the boredom of isolation and summer time ball action was the primary competition of choice.
+The early miners and community residents sought out sport to help quell the boredom of isolation and in the summer ball action was the primary sport activity and competition of choice.

 The NWT was required to play in a best of three competition against the Yukon champs in 1970 and 1971 in order to decide who would represent the north at the Canadian Sr. Men’s Nationals.
-The NWT Champion Hay River team won the play downs against the Yukon in each of those years and finishing in fourth place in 1970 behind the strong pitching of Wally Dick (Tourney MVP) and slick defensive skills of players like their short stop, Bob Beaulieu.
+The NWT Champion Hay River team won the play downs against the Yukon in each of those years and finished in fourth place at the nationals in 1970 behind the strong pitching of Wally Dick (Tourney MVP) and slick defensive skills of players like Bob Beaulieu at short stop.

 The NWT and Yukon were each awarded direct entry to the National Championships starting in 1972 with the Hay River team representing the NWT for a third straight year.
-The NWT has been represented and competed in every Sr. Men’s national since 1970 until 1985 in Kitchener, Ontario.
+The NWT has been represented and competed in every Sr. Men’s national championship from 1970 until the 1985 championship held in Kitchener, Ontario.

-The NWT also had very competitive senior ladies fastball during the 60’s and in to the 90’s with teams representing Ft.
+The NWT also had very competitive senior ladies fastball during the 60’s and in to the mid 90’s with teams representing Ft.
 Smith, Hay River, Inuvik, Pine Point, Uranium City and Yellowknife.
-The NWT ladies represented consistently in the Western Canadian Championships up until the early 90’s.
+The NWT ladies attended the Softball Canada National championships as well as various Western Canadian Championships up until the early 90’s.

 The NWT first started to see mixed slo-pitch come on the scene across the north in the early 70’s.
-We now see large numbers of slo-pitch players registered across the north playing in women’s, men’s and mixed invitational and territorial championship tournaments.
+We now see large numbers of slo-pitch players registered across the north playing in women’s, men’s and mixed leagues, as well as invitational and territorial championship tournaments.
 These participants make up almost 70% of the registered membership in NWT Softball.
-Men’s and Ladies teams have competed in Softball Canada Slo-pitch Championships as well.
+Slo-pitch teams have competed in Softball Canada and SPN National Slo-pitch Championships as well.